Amrvis

 http://www.nersc.gov/users/data-analytics/data-analytics/web-applications-for-data-analytics.

-After writing the appropriate kernel.json
+After writing the appropriate kernel.json file, the custom kernel will

 appear as an available Jupyter notebook.
 Then one can interactively visualize